dthain/opsys-sp22/project4/index.md

 Turn in the following:

 - All of your source code for `printsched` and `printsim`.
-- A Makefile that builds `printsched` and `printsim` when the user types `make`, and cleans up all intermediate files on `make clean`.
+- A Makefile that builds `printsched` and `printsim` when the user types `make`, and cleans up all executables and object files on `make clean`.
 - A gcode program of your own creation, called `example.gcode`

 This assignment is due at **5:00PM on Friday, March 25th**